Nesousx/nesatmo/README.md

 I'll see if I can get a proper fix working!

+UPDATE : should be fixed with code change on June 22nd 2022.

 ### How does it works?

 It pulls data from the Netatmo API using PHP ;